Maceris/Ikala-Plugins/Language/README.md

 Pronouns are structured in a YAML file format.

-We identify pronouns by Gender, Number, and Animation.
+We identify pronouns by Gender, Number, and Animation (referred to as GNA).
 The available grammatical genders are masculine, feminine, and neuter.
 Numbers are singular, and plural.
 Animations are animate and inanimate.
 This may not cover every language, but should be enough for the majority of common languages.

 The file is listed by pronoun, containing the following elements: